How to Run 10+ Playwright Agents on One Logged-In Browser

 ```

 A real Chromium window opens.
-Log into every site your agents will need: X, LinkedIn, Reddit, GitHub, any internal tools.
+Log into every site your agents will need: your team's social accounts, internal tools, GitHub, anywhere your agents will operate.
 Handle 2FA, captchas, and SSO exactly as you normally would — you are logging in as a real user.

 Verify the CDP endpoint is up: